Ever hear the saying, “you are what you eat”?

 Organic foods are made simply and humanely and are much better for your health, and the environment than conventional foods.

-The Benefits of Going Organic
+Health Benefits of Organic Foods

 Pesticides can cause nerve damage, birth defects, cancer, and other health problems depending on their chemical makeup.
-Pesticides can be washed off of produce, but that still doesn’t make them entirely safe.
+Some pesticides can be washed off of produce, but that still doesn’t make them entirely safe.

 Organic meat and dairy products have been shown to have higher levels of omega 3 fatty acids which are essential for your health.
 They can help reduce inflammation, improve cardiovascular health, fight depression, help with ADHD, Alzheimers and other mental disorders, and even improve prenatal health.